FPhillips27/Noteful/README.md

 =======
 ###Overview

-Noteful is part of the curriculum in Thinkful's "Fundamentals of Web Development with Rails" course (https://www.thinkful.com/courses/learn-ruby-on-rails-online/).
+Noteful is a webapp I created as part of the curriculum in Thinkful's "Fundamentals of Web Development with Rails" course (https://www.thinkful.com/courses/learn-ruby-on-rails-online/).

 I cloned the bulk of the code from a repository provided by the course (https://github.com/Thinkful-Ed/Noteful).